RecSysChallengeTeam/rec-baseline/README.md

-# Baseline
+# rec-baseline

-This repository contains the baseline algorithms for solving recommendation task.
+This repository contains the baseline algorithms for tackling recommendation task.

 ## Development setup